krober10nd/SeismicMesh/benchmarks/README.md

     benchmark_BP2004: # meshing the 2D BP2004 seismic velocity model
     benchmark_EAGE: # meshing the 3D EAGE Salt velocity model
-    benchmark_circle: # a uniform 2D mesh of a unit circle
+    benchmark_disk: # a uniform 2D mesh of a unit disk
-    benchmark_sphere: # a sphere with a ring of higher resolution near the center.
+    benchmark_ball: # a unit ball with a ring of higher resolution near the center.

 Run `python benchmark_sphere.py` to run all benchmarks for a particular domain (e.g., sphere).
 Run `python benchmark_sphere.py --method METHODNAME` to select either `cgal` using [pygalmesh](https://github.com/nschloe/pygalmesh), `gmsh` using [pygmsh](https://github.com/nschloe/pygmsh) or `sm` to use `SeismicMesh`.